-Cuomo's office told to preserve documents related to NY AG's harassment investigation:
+Cuomo's office told to preserve documents related to NY AG's harassment investigation

 The reporting requirement was created through an executive order Cuomo issued in 2018.

 Cuomo has also been accused by former aide, Lindsey Boylan, of orchestrating a "pervasive" culture of "sexual harassment and bullying."
-She posted on Medium that Cuomo once suggested that they play "strip poker" during a flight in October 2017 and said he once kissed her on the lips.
+She posted on Medium that Cuomo once suggested that they play "strip poker" during a flight in October 2017 and said he once kissed her on the lips without consent.

 Boylan, a Democrat running for Manhattan borough president, said that during her more than three years in the Democrat’s administration, Cuomo "would go out of his way to touch me on my lower back, arms and legs."